Wednesday, 8 May 2019

 “We are eroding the very foundations of our economies, livelihoods, food security, health, and quality of life worldwide,”

-The report says that its not too late to reverse the damage, if 'we put a huge amount into transformational behavioural change, but that
+The report says that its not too late to reverse the damage.

 "The current global response is insufficient"

-Given the stark warning I would have expected our leaders to convene an international summit urgently to discuss and to implement the huge changes needed.
-But I have not detected any such thing.
+Given the stark warning, our leaders should convene an international summit urgently to discuss and work out what we can do and to implement the huge changes needed.
+But nothing is being done.

 The report also says: